Argumentation Solvers

 This page describes a series of argumentation solvers that can be used in the computation of solutions to decision and enumeration problems under several argumentation semantics.

-Given an argumentation network <S,R>, plato can be used to compute one or all of the extensions of the network under the grounded, complete, preferred and stable semantics as well as to decide whether an argument X of S is accepted in one or all of the extensions under one of these four semantics.
+Given an argumentation framework <S,R>, plato can be used to compute one or all of the extensions of the framework under the grounded, complete, preferred and stable semantics as well as to decide whether an argument X of S is accepted in one or all of the extensions under one of these four semantics.

 Argumentation problems must be submitted to plato using probo's syntax (whose basic usage can be found here).
 The input argumentation framework must be supplied as a file in the trivial graph format (TGF), which is basically a text file containing a sequence of node designators one per line, followed by the separator “#” in its own line, and then followed by a list of pairs of nodes, a pair per line, where the first element of each pair is the source of an edge in the graph (the attacker) and the second element is its target (the node being attacked).